Evolutionary and functional genetics of host x microbe interactions

-Specifically, we are interested in the biomolecular networks and genetic interactions between hosts and microbes that govern maternal microbial transmission.
-To address the interplay between host genetics and maternally transmitted bacteria, we seek to answer the following three questions: (1) How many host genes affect transmission of and immunity to maternally transmitted bacteria?
-(2) What molecular mechanisms are deployed to trasmit bacteria from mom to offspring? and (3) What are the roles of dominance and epistasis among these genes and phenotypesß?
+We seek to answer the following three questions: (1) Does human ethnicity and genetic variaiton persistently impact the microbiome?
+(2) What genes in animal models affect colonization, replication and transmission of maternally transmitted bacteria?
+(3) What host molecular mechanisms are deployed to trasmit bacteria from mom to offspring? and (4) What are the roles of dominance and epistasis among these genes and phenotypes?

 Brucker, R.M., Funkhouser, L.J., Setia, S., Pauly, R. and S. R. Bordenstein (2012) Insect innate immunity database (IIID): An annotation tool for identifying immune genes in insect genomes.
 PLOS One e45125.
 Paper | Database